Lightnet/rpgapijs/README.md

 - Multiple Licenses ( Contents, Assets, Images, Models and etc...)

 # Stage Dev:
-- idea design
+- Idea design
-- prototype build.
+- Prototype build.

 # Created By: Lightnet

-# Code Language:
+# Code Languages:
+- Javascript
+- Babel.js

+# Softwares / Programs:
+- Node.js v16.13.0
-- javascript
+- MonogoDB v5.0.3
-- babeljs
+- VScode (Optional)

 # Informtion:
   To create simple role playing game with text and 2D image.

   By using nextjs with react built in to create simple user interface.
 To build local pc for users.

-# builds:
+# Builds:
+- browser (work in progress)
 - desktop (work in progress)
 - mobile (not build)